TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: METHODOLOGY

 \subsubsection{Text-to-Image SD Models}

 Text-to-Image SD models extend DDPMs, using textual prompts to guide image generation and enable text-to-visual synthesis.
 These models represent a convergence of vision-language technologies, where the structured approach of DDPMs is adapted to understand and generate images based on textual cues \cite{radford2021learning}.
-This innovative application involves not only the transformation of noise into structured images but also the integration of linguistic elements to ensure that the generated visuals accurately reflect the described scenarios \cite{yang2024diffusion,kawar2023imagic,du2022survey}.
-The progression from data to noise and back to refined images exemplifies the adaptive use of diffusion techniques in bridging textual and visual modalities.
+This involves not only transforming noise into structured images but also integrating linguistic elements to ensure that the generated visuals accurately reflect the described scenarios \cite{yang2024diffusion,kawar2023imagic,du2022survey}.